WeiChiaChang/happy-halloween/README.md

 # happy-halloween
-Try to say 🗣 halloween 🎃 to your browser
+Try to say 🗣 "happy halloween" 🎃 to your browser !